Sneakingrocky/my_blog/source/blog/2015-03-18-Visual-Hierarchy.html.markdown

 ---
 title: Visual Hierarchy
 date: 2015-03-18 03:53 UTC3
-tags:
+tags: Design, Hierarchy, Layout
 ---

 Visual hierarchy is vital in every design in order to create an enjoyable user experience.
 Good visual hierarchy is the responsible use of color, contrast, texture, shape, position, orientation, and size to create different levels of relative importance.
 It’s a difficult task to responsibly use all of these exciting tools to create a cohesive and  enjoyable experience for the user.
 However, with a better understanding of how our users perceive the information we provide them, we’ll have more guidance as to how to efficiently guide our viewers from one piece of content to the next.

 ###How do humans view information?

 In the 1920s German psychologists created theories in order to describe the capability of our brains to generate and organize visual elements into groups or “unified wholes”.
 This branch of study is called Gestalt psychology and a major part of this study involves the theory of the gestalt effect.
 The gestalt effect contains a few principles that explain the reasoning behind why our brains are naturally able to categorize information: grouping similar visual elements and organizing them into meaningful patterns.

 A few principles of the gestalt effect are:

 **Law of Similarity:** When things are similar, the human brain tends to perceive them as a group or pattern.
 Therefore, something different from the group will tend to stand out.